K

 Accounts per familyMaximum 2 accounts (one per girl child).
 Exception: if twins/triplets, a 3rd account is allowed with birth certificate proof

-Where to openAny post office or authorized bank — SBI, PNB, BOB, Canara Bank, HDFC Bank, ICICI Bank, Axis Bank, and others
+Where to openAny post office or authorized bank — SBI, PNB, BOB, Canara Bank, HDFC Bank, ICICI Bank, Axis Bank

 CitizenshipGirl child must be an Indian resident citizen.
 NRI girls are not eligible.